Chelsea winger Hudson-Odoi returns to England squad after injury absence | Goal.com

 The talented winger has since featured in 10 matches across all competitions for Chelsea, scoring once, while helping the team climb to fourth in the Premier League table.

-Hudson-Odoi also appeared for England's U21's in a 5-1 win over Austria last month, scoring two goals and generally wreaking havoc in the final third of the pitch.
+Hudson-Odoi also appeared for England's Under-21's in a 5-1 win over Austria last month, scoring two goals and generally wreaking havoc in the final third of the pitch.

 The Chelsea youngster has been rewarded for his recent performances with a call up to England's senior squad, with the international break set to take effect next week.